Bull case

 Open full ratios pageKey factors that could pressure the stock price, compress the multiple, or weigh on future results.

-Changes in regulations or environmental requirements could impose additional compliance costs or restrict project approvals, impacting operational flexibility and profitability.
+Changes in energy sector regulations or environmental policies could impose additional costs or restrictions on TRGP's operations.

 These are risk mechanisms, not predictions.
 The key question is which would force a cut to earnings estimates or a lower multiple than the market currently prices in.